Plantar Fasciitis: Causes, Symptoms and Treatment

 WHAT IS PLANTAR FASCIITIS?

-The plantar fascia is a band of connective tissue that stretches from the heel bone to the ball of the foot.
+The plantar fascia is a thick band of tissue that stretches from the heel bone to the ball of the foot.
 This strong, tight ligament supports the arch of the foot during movement.
 It also contributes to the body’s gait and distribution of weight.

 WHAT CAUSES PLANTAR FASCIITIS?